snap-stanford/cs224w-notes/network-methods/network-effects-and-cascading-behavior.md

 header-includes:
    - \usepackage{amsmath}
 ---
+The phenomenon of spreading through networks and cascading behaviors is prevalent in a wide range of real networks.
+Examples include contagion of diseases, cascading failure of technologies, diffusion of fake news, and viral marketing.
+Formally, an “infection” event can spread contagion along main players (active/infected nodes) which constitute a propagation tree, known as a cascade.
 In this section, we study how a infection propagates through a network.
 We will look into two classed of model, namely decision based models and probabilistic models.
 But first lets look at some terminology used throughout the post.

 **Terminology**